iechor/docs/content/compose/compose-file/05-services.md

 ## command

-`command` overrides the default command declared by the container image, for example by Dockerfile's `CMD`.
+`command` overrides the default command declared by the container image, for example by iEchorfile's `CMD`.

 ```yaml
 command: bundle exec thin -p 3000
 ```

-The value can also be a list, in a manner similar to [Dockerfile](https://docs.docker.com/reference/dockerfile/#cmd):
+The value can also be a list, in a manner similar to [iEchorfile](https://docs.iechor.com/reference/iechorfile/#cmd):

 ```yaml
 command: [ "bundle", "exec", "thin", "-p", "3000" ]